YashKambaria/YashKambaria/README.md

 ---

-## 🎯 Current Focus
+## Current Focus

-- 🚴 Developing **RideFree**, a community-driven ride-sharing app:
-  - Credit-based system to encourage fair usage and rewards
-  - Real-time ride updates and seamless communication between users
+- Learning Spring Boot Microservices:
+  - Building RESTful microservices with Spring Boot
+  - Exploring inter-service communication (Feign, RestTemplate, WebClient)
+  - Service discovery and registration with Eureka
-  - Firebase backend for authentication, storage, and live data sync
+  - API Gateway for routing and load balancing
-  - Focused on simplicity, accessibility, and practical usability

----
+  - Centralized configuration management with Spring Cloud Config
+  - Circuit breakers and resilience with Resilience4j
+  - Containerization with Docker and orchestration with Kubernetes

 ## 🧠 LeetCode & DSA